mns0/GDP_GAN/README.md

-# Simulating US GDP with a CGAN
+# United States GDP predictor with a CGAN